A woman holding up a pair of old-fashioned scales, balancing a bowl on either side. One of the two bowls is full of rice.

 The impacts of climate change, such as floods or droughts, don't affect everyone equally.
 Countries in the Global South have been hardest hit by these impacts, even though the people living there have much smaller carbon emissions than others.

-Plans to address this imbalance and share money and supplies with people affected by climate change are sometimes called climate justice.
+Plans to address this imbalance and share money and resources with people affected by climate change are called climate justice.

 Meet Hilda Flavia Nakabuye